 On January 25, 2018, the Company's wholly owned German subsidiary commenced a voluntary structured insolvency process.
 An Administrator has been appointed who has engaged a Merger and Acquisition specialist to conduct an orderly sale process.
-As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated for the quarter ended March 31, 2018 and the net carrying amount was reflected as a liability of \$5,398 on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.
-The gain or loss will be recognized to profit or loss once the sale process is completed.
+As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated from quarter ended March 31, 2018 and the net carrying amount of \$5,105 was reflected on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.